Afghanistan women's national football team: 2021 exodus

 The national team also withdrew from the 2022 AFC Women's Asian Cup qualifiers.

-Regroup as football club

-The Afghanistan women's national team were able to regroup in Australia in early 2022.
-They secured a partnership with A-League club Melbourne Victory, thus enabling the team to continue operating and to train at the Darebin International Sports Centre.

-As of December 2022, it is unclear if, or when, FIFA would allow the team to play official international matches again.

-In March 2022, the national team was admitted into Football Victoria's state league: they were placed in State League 4 West, the seventh tier of Australian women's football and sixth in the Victorian structure.
+In March 2022, the national team was admitted into Football Victoria's state league: they were placed in State League 4 West, the seventh tier of Australian women's football and sixth in the Victorian structure, as Melbourne Victory FC AWT.
+They were promoted after both the 2022 and 2023 seasons and are playing in State League 2 for 2024.

 In May 2022, the team's development side which were relocated to the UK following the fall of Kabul played a friendly against non-FIFA team Surrey in Dorking.

-Afghanistan was included in the draw in January 2023 for the 2024 AFC Women's Olympic Qualifying Tournament.
-The country subsequently withdrew after the draw.

-Team image

-Kits and crest

-In 2011 the Afghanistan Football Federation had signed a 4-year contract with Hummel, to provide both the Men's and the Women's National Team for all of the sportswear from 2011 till 2015.
-On 6 March 2015, the Afghan Football Federation signed a new 4-year contract with hummel till 2019.

-In 2016, Hummel designed a ground-breaking uniform for the Afghanistan Women's National Team which included an integrated hijab.
-This provides more flexibility with movements that the players can use while wearing their uniforms.